Xzray03/XzalgoChain/README.md

 ```
 XzalgoChain
 ├── ALGORITHM.md                        # Complete cryptographic algorithm documentation
+├── API.md                              # Complete documentation of the existing API
 ├── CONTRIBUTING.md                     # Developer contribution guidelines
 ├── INTEGRATION.md                      # Examples of integration into other languages
 ├── INTEGRATION_WASM.md                 # Examples of integration into javascript or others using WASM